Translate

 In the natural world, the Torah represents God by His female attributes referred to as the Queen and the Jewish assembly is strongest when She is in their presence.
 This spiritual logic is reflected in the actions of worker bees that perfect natural disorder by subjecting themselves to serve the greater purpose of their queen.
 Indeed , this is the archetypal model for their successful existence.
 And so it is true with the Jewish people, for the more Jews subjugate to this principle of spiritual unity and symmetry, the more unified their nation becomes and when they embrace this psychological disposition, the nations of the world, the plants and the trees, reap benefits.

-The uniquely Jewish paradox that kosher honey emerges from non-kosher bees can now be understood.
+The honey bee paradox parallels the exclusive Jewish paradox that kosher honey emerges from bees that can never be made kosher and can now be understood.
 In nature, where disorder is the trending characteristic, order is achieved through reverence.
-In the unifying principle of monotheistic deference, which Torah proposes in its opening words, disorder is ordered.
-The bee is a worker devoted to lifelong service of its queen and the Jew pursues the same dedication to the unending presence of Queen with King that constitutes the God of Israel.
+In the unifying principle of monotheistic deference, which Torah proposes in its opening words, disorder is brought to order.
+The bee is a worker devoted to lifelong service of its queen and the Jew pursues the same dedication to the unending presence of the Queen that constitutes the Kings presence in our world and only through the Nation of Israel.
 Therefore, the bee represents the model ‘state of being’, an impure vessel producing that which is pure.
-The vessel never becomes kosher, however through the bees unquestioning commitment and service, pure honey - the product of the bees effort is awarded its unique recognition in the Jewish laws of Torah.
+The vessel never becomes kosher, however through the bees unquestioning commitment and service to queen, pure honey, the product of the bees effort is awarded its unique recognition in the Jewish laws of Torah.